 No Conversion Tracking

 This mistake is one that is easily remedied.
 Tracking website conversions is really a basic starting point for measuring ROI and it doesn’t have to be a major time investment.
-Later in the guide we will lay out how to setup conversion tracking for paid services like Google AdWords and Facebook Ads, and also how to track organic conversions with Google Analytics.
+Later in the guide we will lay out how to setup conversion tracking for paid services like Google Ads and Facebook Ads, and also how to track organic conversions with Google Analytics.

 The Value of a Lead is Unknown

 Too many SMBs do not know the value of a lead.
 Again, figuring out the value of one lead is quite straightforward.
 To learn the value of a lead at your company simply use this formula:

 Lead Value = Average Selling Price / Number of Leads